Research into treating breast cancer

 All treatments must be fully researched before they can be adopted as standard treatment for everyone.
 This is so that we can be sure they work better than the treatments we already use.
 We also need to know that they are safe.

 First of all, treatments are developed and tested in laboratories.
 Once we know they are likely to be safe, they are tried in clinical trials in people.
+Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.

 For breast cancer, researchers are looking into